 These experiences gave me confidence that we are on the right track with DAVID.
 Exercise combined with the body’s ability to regenerate is a powerful tool.
 Unfortunately it is underutilized in healthcare.
 However, times are changing.
 What we found out over 30 years ago is becoming the norm.
 Indeed, our solution used to be the last remedy in the toolbox.
 Now it is the first.
 In fact, the latest Lancet article calling for change is promoting this.
 The two first-line treatments for non-specific low back pain are exercise and cognitive support.
 Everything else comes after or is not recommended.

 Exercise combined with body’s ability to regenerate is a powerful tool.
-Unfortunately underutilized in healthcare.
+Unfortunately it is underutilized in healthcare.

 There seem to be two factors that have forced this change: lack of funds and new irrefutable evidence.
 Exercise is as effective as surgery in many degenerative problems.